Jozi-JUG/pingpongtdd/README.md

 # pingpongtdd
 Repo for solution to Jozi-Jug January 2015 session - http://www.meetup.com/Jozi-JUG/events/227689917

-This exercise is to create a unit of code that converts Arabic numbers (that is, the main number system used in the Western world today) into Roman numerals.
+This exercise is to create a unit of code that converts Roman numbers into Arabic numerals.
-We’re going to show how the development proceeds when we work in the smallest possible increments
+Were going to show how the development proceeds when we work in the smallest possible increments

-Pavel:
+Player2:

 	@Test
 	public void testNumber1() {
-		assertEquals(RomanConverter.Convert("I"), 1);
+		assertEquals(1,RomanConverter.Convert("I"));
 	}

-Rory:
+Player1:

 	public class RomanConverter {
 			public static int Convert(String s)